micro-community/development/hiring.md

 We should be able to validate sessions and check if users are logged in.

 Demonstrate how this can be interacted with via the micro toolkit (api, web ui, cli)

+### Peer Interface

+Write a p2p interface for go-micro and demonstrate its use.

+Go micro contains strongly defined interfaces for distributed system requirements.
+We include client/server interfaces that are combined to provide a service.
+P2P is another form of distributed system architecture where every peer is both a client and server.

+Demonstrate how a **Peer** interface would be defined within go-micro and provide a basic implementation.